 Get expert help if you’re having relationship troubles.
 Click here to chat online to someone right now.

-That’s why it’s important to decide what your ultimate relationship deal breakers would be before things get serious.
+So it’s important to decide what your ultimate relationship deal breakers are.

 Are you wondering if something that has happened or is happening in your relationship should be a deal breaker?

 Whilst we’re not here to make your decisions for you, if you find yourself nodding your head multiple times when reading the list below, it’s probably time to move on…